Prabhuomkar9/text-utils/README.md

-### Note: Not my code obviously, CodeWithHarry React code, i was learning and just put it into a repo, dont want to delete itm uk memories
+### Note: Not my code obviously, CodeWithHarry React code, i was learning and just put it into a repo, dont want to delete it, uk memories